Connect with others who understand.

 • Traction alopecia (hair loss caused by tight hairstyles)

-Never quit taking a DMT or other MS medication without speaking to your doctor — stopping on your own could trigger a relapse.
-Your doctor can help you figure out the likely reason behind your hair loss and how to best treat it.
+Never stop taking a disease-modifying therapy or other MS medication without first speaking to your neurology provider.
+This is because stopping on your own could trigger a relapse.
+Your doctor can help you figure out the reason behind your hair loss and how to best treat it.

 Whatever the cause, significant hair loss can be traumatic.
-It’s important to speak with your doctor if your hair loss is worsening, follows a specific pattern, or is concerning to you.
-Hair loss could be a side effect of your MS treatment, but given the wide range of other contributing factors, your DMT may not be to blame after all.
+It’s important to speak with your healthcare provider if your hair loss is worsening, follows a specific pattern, or is concerning to you.
+Hair loss could be a side effect of your MS treatment but, given the wide range of other contributing factors, your DMT may not be to blame after all.

 Talk With Others Who Understand